Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 \subsubsection{Symmetric eigenvalue problems}

 Next, we present an example of a symmetric eigenvalue problem.
 The matrix $\mtx{A}$ is the 2D Laplacian matrix with dimension $n = 10^6$ that was introduced in~\cref{sec:linsyslap}.
 The initial vector for the Krylov subspace is drawn from the standard normal distribution, and it is shared between sRR and \texttt{eigs}.
-We use the Lanczos recurrence (i.e., $2$-partial orthogonalization) to construct the subspace basis.
+We use the basic Lanczos recurrence (i.e., $2$-truncation without extra orthogonalization) to construct the subspace basis.
 For sRR, we report the real parts of the eigenvalues and eigenvectors, as discussed in~\cref{sec:symeig}.

 \Cref{fig:symeig} displays the results of the experiment.
 We see that sRR identifies the same eigenvalues as RR, and the sRR residual norms are within a small factor of the RR residual norms.
-For 2000 iterations, sRR runs $12\times$ faster than \texttt{eigs}.
+Completing 2000 iterations, sRR runs $12\times$ faster than \texttt{eigs}.
 The difference is likely because \texttt{eigs} enforces orthogonality to ensure that the Lanczos method remains robust.
-In this instance, the Lanczos method constructs a basis that is almost orthogonal, but sRR does not require this outcome to succeed.
+In this instance, the basic Lanczos method already constructs a basis that is almost orthogonal, but sRR does not require this property to succeed.

 When the Lanczos method is used to reduce the matrix to (partial) tridiagonal form, it is critical that the Lanczos basis remain almost perfectly orthogonal.
 Loss of orthogonality of the basis leads to \textit{ghost eigenvalues}, which are repeated estimates of a single eigenvalue~\cite[Ch.~7]{demmelbook}.
 (Selective) orthogonalization is a traditional remedy~\cite{simon1984analysis,simon1984lanczos}, but it can be costly.
 In our experience, sRR rarely produces ghost eigenvalues because it does not need the basis to reduce the matrix to tridiagonal form.